Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Methodology

 For the \(\tilde{A}\) estimation, which captures detailed features and reconstructs the image, we redesigned it as a mini-U-Net-based architecture with encoder and decoder pathways connected by skip connections.
-This design effectively captures and preserves spatial information at multiple scales, enhancing the model's ability to reconstruct fine details in the image—a technique commonly used in low-light image enhancement, such as \cite{zhang2019kind, Jiang2021EnlightenGAN}.
-Due to considerations for lightweight efficiency, we only downsample the input once, reducing computational complexity while maintaining adequate feature extraction capabilities.
 This approach ensures that the model remains efficient and suitable for real-time applications or scenarios with limited computational resources without significantly compromising the quality of the reconstructed image.

-After obtaining the estimates of \(t\) and \(\tilde{A}\), we can reconstruct our features using Eq.~\eqref{eq.enhance_atsm}, which serves as an attention module sensitive to brightness variations in the scene.
+After obtaining the estimates of \(\tilde{t}\) and \(\tilde{A}\), we can reconstruct our features using Eq.~\eqref{eq.enhance_atsm}, which serves as an attention module sensitive to brightness variations in the scene.
 This leads to the proposed Atmospheric Scattering-driven Attention, formulated as follows:

-where \(L^{'}\) is the mapped input tensor with a matching channel for formula calculation, and the structure is shown in Fig.~\ref{fig:CP_block}.
+where \(L^{'}\) is the mapped input tensor with a matching channel for formula calculation, $\tilde{t}(f,F^\text{CP})$ indicates the derived transmittance with input feature map $f$ and channel-prior features $F^\text{CP}$, and the entire structure is shown in Fig.~\ref{fig:CP_block}.